 Just a few months after it launched, some Bali leaders flagged raising the levy to as high as IDR 800,000 (approximately $75) to help manage the growing number of tourists and attract more high-value tourists.

 More than 7 million international holidaymakers visited Bali in 2025, led by Australians.
-Indonesia, thanks to Bali, was the most visited country by Australian travellers last year.
+Indonesia, thanks to the island province, was the most visited country by Australian travellers last year.